frconor-ebook/meditations/_posts/2025-05-07-our-mother-in-may.md

 He said, "When I got this chickenpox, I had all these pockmarks on my face.
 And I looked in the mirror and my first thought was a thought of vanity.
 I thought to myself, how ugly you\'ve become."

 Not that he was much to look at before that.
 But he said, "This reminded me of something that happened when I was a kid.
-I was the seventh of fourteen children.
-And my mother was always more attentive to me than she was to all the other children.
+I was the seventh of fourteen children, and my mother was always more attentive to me than she was to all the other children.

 "She was always asking, Did I have enough to eat?
 Did I have enough clothes?
 Did I sleep well?
 And a whole wide range of other things.
-And I couldn\'t quite figure this out.
+I couldn\'t quite figure this out.

 "One day I asked the household help, 'Why does Mama love me more than all the others?'
 The household help looked me straight in the face and said, 'It\'s because you are so ugly.'"